GingerNinja23/ipop-documentation/Switchmode.md

 We are using below pictures as an example.

+This feature is not yet in main distribution.
+You can download it below for the test.

 ![](http://www.acis.ufl.edu/~xetron/ipop-project/switchmode.png)

 Changing lxcbr ip address.
 Modifies field "LXC_ADDR" of below two files.